Luis García (pitcher, born 1996)

-Luis Heibardo García (born December 13, 1996) is a Venezuelan professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
-García signed with the Astros as an international free agent in 2017, and made his MLB debut in 2020.
+Luis Heibardo García (born December 13, 1996) is a Venezuelan professional baseball pitcher who is a free agent.
+García signed with the Houston Astros as an international free agent in 2017, and made his Major League Baseball (MLB) debut in 2020.

 Career

 Minor leagues

 Luis García signed with the Houston Astros as an international free agent on July 2, 2017.
-He spent the 2017–2019 seasons in Minor League Baseball with the DSL Astros, Quad Cities River Bandits, Tri-City ValleyCats, and Fayetteville Woodpeckers.
+He spent the 2017–2019 seasons in Minor League Baseball with the Dominican Summer League Astros, Quad Cities River Bandits, Tri-City ValleyCats, and Fayetteville Woodpeckers.

 Houston Astros

 Major league debut (2020)

 García was called up to the majors for the first time on August 29, 2020.
-He made his major league debut on September 4, 2020, against the Los Angeles Angels.
+He made his major league debut on September 4, against the Los Angeles Angels.

 In 2020, García had a win–loss record (W–L) of 0–1 with a 2.92 earned run average (ERA) in 12 1/3 innings pitched (IP) over the course of five games (one start).
 García made his postseason debut in Game 5 of the American League Championship Series (ALCS) against the Tampa Bay Rays.
 He pitched two scoreless innings in a bullpen game that the Astros went on to win.